PM inaugurates Port Qasim LNG terminal

 With the supply of RLNG, the country was saving about

-$1.5 billion each year due to fuel savings when compared with
+$1.5 billion each year when compared with other expensive

-other expensive energy resources like diesel or furnace oil,
+energy resources like diesel or furnace oil,he added.

 The prime minister said with supply of RNLNG, the CNG